Agricultural Census 2020

-If due to some reason you cannot submit the form electronically or do not want to provide data by the telephone, you can send the filled in form by mail to the address: Centrālā statistikas pārvalde, Lāčplēša iela 1, Rīga, LV-1301 or by e-mail: firstname.lastname@example.org
+If due to some reason you have not submitted information for Agricultural Census, you can send the filled in form by mail to the address: Centrālā statistikas pārvalde, Lāčplēša iela 1, Rīga, LV-1301 or by e-mail: email@example.com

 - REGULATION (EU) 2018/1091 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 18 July 2018 on integrated farm statistics and repealing Regulations (EC) No 1166/2008 and (EU) No 1337/2011;

 - COMMISSION IMPLEMENTING REGULATION (EU) 2018/1874 of 29 November 2018 on the data to be provided for 2020 under Regulation (EU) 2018/1091 of the European Parliament and of the Council on integrated farm statistics and repealing Regulations (EC) No 1166/2008 and (EU) No 1337/2011, as regards the list of variables and their description.

 Agricultural Census is conducted once in ten years, and it allows acquiring comprehensive agricultural indicators that serve as a base for the sector analysis, development plans and programmes.

 During the years of the first republic, six agricultural censuses were conducted in Latvia:

 - Agricultural Census 1920 which took place together with the first Population and Housing Census;

 - General Agricultural Census 1929;

 - General Census of Sown Areas and Livestock 1935;

 - General Agricultural Census 1939 which was the widest, however its results were not fully compiled, as the process was interrupted by the war.